Flipping Against All Odds: Reducing LLM Coin Flip Bias via Verbalized Rejection Sampling: Why Does VRS Work?

 \paragraph{Magic or Mirage?} To further understand why the VRS prompt improves sampling, we examine whether its structure encourages the model to reason differently.
-One hypothesis is that phrasing the sampling task in the context of rejection sampling prompts the LLM to internally compute acceptance probabilities, potentially disrupting its default biases learned during pretraining.
+Phrasing the sampling task in the context of rejection sampling might prompt the LLM to internally compute acceptance probabilities, potentially disrupting biases learned during pretraining.
 To test this, we manually analyzed the model's reasoning outputs from VRS-simple (see \Cref{fig:vrs_ablation_all_llama}(c)).
 We found that, while the model often tries to derive the acceptance probability, it frequently does so incorrectly.
 In the non-trivial cases where $A(x)\neq1$, the model tends to compute only the ratio $P(x)/Q(x)$, omitting the constant $M$ in the denominator.

 \emph{Could this incorrect derivation be the reason behind the improvement?} To test that, we designed variants of VRS-simple and VRS where we explicitly instruct the model to compute and use $M$ correctly.
 We refer to these as VRS-simple-M and VRS-M, respectively.
 The calibration plot for VRS-simple-M is shown in \Cref{fig:vrs_ablation_all_llama}(b), with corresponding STVD scores in \Cref{tab:ablation-llama}.
 Through output inspection, we verified that the LLM now correctly computes the constant $M$ in its reasoning.
-However, this correction leads to worse performance: the mean STVD increases to 18.37, higher than in direct sampling.
-For the full VRS setup, adding the $M$-instruction also results in a slight degradation, with STVD rising from 6.20 to 7.41, though still outperforming direct sampling.
+The correction in VRS-simple-M leads to slightly better performance from 19.81 to 18.45.
+However, for the full VRS setup, adding the $M$-instruction results in a slight degradation, with STVD rising from 6.08 to 7.36, though still outperforming direct sampling.

 These results suggest that the improvement from the VRS prompt is not due to accurate computation of the acceptance probability.
 Instead, the prompt seems to help in an unexpected way, but it alone cannot explain the full benefit.
 The remaining gains likely come from the rejection sampling mechanism itself, rather than prompt phrasing alone.